Sabil (fountain): Origins in the Islamic world

-During the formative period of early Islamic society (7th century onward), the Islamic world inherited the water traditions of the Late antiquity Mediterranean world (formerly under Roman and Byzantine rule) and Iranian world (formerly under Sassanian rule).
+During the formative period of early Islamic society (seventh century onward), the Islamic world inherited the water traditions of the late antiquity Mediterranean world (formerly under Roman and Byzantine rule) and Iranian world (formerly under Sasanian rule).
 Islamic society developed existing methods into new ones or revived neglected ones.
 In addition to the regular water needs for drinking and for agriculture, water also had an important religions role in the ablutions or purification ritual required before prayer in Islam, such that even early mosques were equipped with either a water basin or fountain.
 Water also had other religious or spiritual symbolic importance, being associated with Paradise (heaven) and being used in the Qur'an as a symbol of Creation.
 The Qur'an describes water as a blessing from God (Allah), and some hadiths exhort Muslims to offer water to thirsty humans and animals.

 As a result, water became an important element in Islamic architecture, both as a practical/religious provision as well as for aesthetic effects.
-Hammams (public bathhouses), inherited from the Roman model, continued to be an essential public facility in Islamic cities in addition to public fountains.
-At the same time, water was featured in palace and garden design as early as the Umayyad period (7th–8th centuries).
+Hammams (public bathhouses), inherited from the Roman thermae, continued to be an essential public facility in Islamic cities in addition to public fountains.
+At the same time, water was featured in palace and garden design as early as the Umayyad Caliphate (7th–8th centuries).
 It played a role in formal gardens (such as Persian gardens) and in palace architecture such as in the famous example of the Alhambra in Spain.

-How the architectural format of the sebil itself first developed is debated.
-While water was implicated in architectural design across the Islamic world, the sebil as a recognizable structure with a particular purpose is associated mainly with the Mamluk Sultanate and with the Ottoman Empire, with both Istanbul and Cairo having numerous examples.
+How the architectural format of the sabil itself first developed is debated.
+While water was implicated in architectural design across the Muslim world, the sabil as a recognizable structure with a particular purpose is associated mainly with the Mamluk Sultanate and with the Ottoman Empire, with both Istanbul and Cairo having numerous examples.
 Its architecture has been argued to draw inspiration from the descriptions of Paradise in the Qur'an.